-Secure your VoIP: encryption HOWTO using openvpn and asterisk
+Secure your VoIP: HOWTO configure openvpn and asterisk (under Linux) to make encrypted VoIP calls by SIP/VPN protocol

 Concerning openvpn, there are many HOWTOs, I found this one very useful.